Molluscum contagiosum (MC) is a viral infection that affects the skin. It most commonly affects children, although it can occur at any age.

 - the infection usually clears up on its own

-- the infection doesn't normally cause any symptoms other than the spots
+- the infection does not normally cause any symptoms other than the spots

-- the infection doesn't usually interfere with everyday activities, such as going to work, swimming or playing sports
+- the infection does not usually interfere with everyday activities, such as going to work, swimming or playing sports

 - treatments can be painful and may cause scarring or damage to the surrounding skin